-Trump Considered An Invasion of Venezuela, The Independent Says
+Trump Considered An Invasion Of Venezuela, ‘The Independent’ Reports

 President Donald Trump floated the idea of an invasion of Venezuela, a source for The Independent reports.
 According to a top-level U.S. administration official, the concept was first discussed last August during a meeting with senior staff in the Oval Office.
 At this time, the source alleges, President Trump asked why the United States could not just invade the deeply troubled nation.

 Venezuela is currently facing an economic crisis, which has led to drastic unrest amongst its population.
 A video that went viral earlier this year in January showed a mob of men brutally beating a cow to death while shouting out their hunger, according to The Daily Mail.
-Reuters reinforces this grim vision for the socialist nation state — as of February this year, the average Venezuelan citizen has lost about 25 pounds in body weight and that over 90% of the population is currently living in serious poverty.
+Reuters reinforces this grim vision for the socialist nation-state — as of February this year, the average Venezuelan citizen has lost about 25 pounds in body weight and that over 90 percent of the population is currently living in serious poverty.

-Months after the initial briefing on the matter in the Oval Office, the American President was told not to mention the topic as he was slated to sit down to speak with allies from four Latin American countries during a private dinner.
-The very first thing that President Trump said during the private affair was “my staff told me not to say this”, and continued with his controversial line of inquiry, shocking his advisors at the time.
+Months after the initial briefing on the matter in the Oval Office, the American president was told not to mention the topic as he was slated to sit down to speak with allies from four Latin American countries during a private dinner.
+The very first thing that President Trump said during the private affair was “my staff told me not to say this,” and continued with his controversial line of inquiry, shocking his advisers at the time.

-President Trump reportedly then asked each individual seated at the table in turn whether they believed it might not be an option to remove Venezuelan President Nicolas Maduro’s regime by military action according to the sourced official, with all present declining the invitation.
-The allies present consisted of Columbian President Juan Manuel Santos, two Columbian diplomats, and the source official.
+President Trump reportedly then asked each individual seated at the table in turn whether they believed it might not be an option to remove Venezuelan President Nicolas Maduro’s regime by military action, according to the sourced official, with all present declining the invitation.
+The allies present consisted of Colombian President Juan Manuel Santos, two Colombian diplomats, and the source official.

 President Trump pressed aides about an invasion of Venezuela, unnamed U.S. official says https://t.co/NA4F5TOO2o